mvolkmann/blog/src/swift/TestFlight.md

    After answering the questions displayed in a dialog, click the "Start Internal Testing" button.
    The status should change to "Ready to Submit"

+#### Encryption

+By default every time an app is submitted there will be a prompt related to use of encryption.
+A dialog will appear with the title "Export Compliance Information" and the question "Does your app use encryption?".
+To avoid the need to answer this question every time a new version of the app is released:

+- Select the top entry in the Navigator.
+- Select the main target.
+- Click the "Info" tab.
+- Click the "+" button in any row.
+- Add the key "App Uses Non-Exempt Encryption" with the value "YES" or "NO".

 ### Part 4 - Distributing an App